-Une of the reasons the Ethan Allen name has been around so many years is because we've never let ourselves become locked in time.
+One of the reasons the Ethan Allen name has been around so many years is because we've never let ourselves become locked in time.
 Instead, we've always responded to the evolving preferences of our millions of customers.
 So, rather than adhere to only one style of furniture, we offer one of the widest selections as you could ever find under one roof.
 From beautiful traditional designs to provocative transitional ones, from purely American inspirations to those with classic European influences.
 Yet, we do admit to one constant at Ethan Allen.

-It's this: every sofa, chair, rug, lamp, dining table, in fact every piece of home furnishings at Ethan Allen is made to be the best value for Perhaps this unyielding dedication to quality and value, seems an old-fashioned concept these days.
+It's this: every sofa, chair, rug, lamp, dining table, in fact every piece of home furnishings at Ethan Allen is made to be the best value for the money.
+Perhaps this unyielding dedication to quality and value, seems an old-fashioned concept these days.
 But we at Ethan Allen don't mind.
 Because, based on where it has brought us, it's sure to keep us around for a very long time to come.
-MANOR M CONCORD 20 Minutes North of Clarkston
+CONCORD MANOR 1 Mile North of Grand Blanc on Saginaw St. (Dixie) 20 Minutes North of Clarkston 1989 Ethan Allen In